 - phlebitis, an inflammation of the vein caused by a blood clot

 Spider veins are easily spotted during a physical exam.
-Your doctor may want to look at your legs while you are seated and while you are standing.
+Your doctor may want to look at your legs while you’re seated and while you’re standing.
 To examine blood flow or to check for blood clots, your doctor may order diagnostic tests, including:

-Unless you are experiencing pain or other symptoms, spider and varicose veins don’t require treatment.
+Unless you’re experiencing pain or other symptoms, spider and varicose veins don’t require treatment.
 If you have symptoms or would like the veins removed for aesthetic reasons, treatment options include:

-- Sclerotherapy: This common treatment is used for spider veins and varicose veins.
-In this procedure, a doctor injects a chemical into your veins, causing them to seal shut.
+- Sclerotherapy.
+This common treatment is used for spider veins and varicose veins.
+In sclerotherapy, a healthcare provider injects a chemical into your veins, causing them to seal shut.
 With blood flow stopped, the vein becomes scar tissue and eventually fades.
-This treatment must be repeated every four to six weeks.
+This treatment must be repeated every four to six weeks until the vein disappears.

-- Laser treatments: This procedure uses a laser to send bursts of light through your skin and into your vein, making the vein fade.
+- Laser treatments.
+This procedure uses a laser to send bursts of light through your skin and into your vein, making the vein fade by destroying the vein.

 Spider and varicose veins are generally not serious health issues.
 Available treatments are usually easy and highly successful.
 However, new veins can form as you age.